open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/operator.md

 EOF
 ```

-By default, the Instrumentation resource that auto-instruments python services uses the `otlp` with the `http/proto` protocol.
+By default, the Instrumentation resource that auto-instruments python services uses `otlp` with the `http/proto` protocol.
 This means that the configured endpoint must be able to receive OTLP over `http/proto`.
-Therefore, the example uses `http://demo-collector:4318`, which is the Collector's otlpreceiver's `http` port.
+Therefore, the example uses `http://demo-collector:4318`, which will connect to the `http` port of the otlpreceiver of the Collector created in the previous step.

-> As of operator v0.67.0, the `OTEL_EXPORTER_OTLP_TRACES_PROTOCOL` and `OTEL_EXPORTER_OTLP_METRICS_PROTOCOL` env vars are automatically set to `http/proto`.
+> As of operator v0.67.0, the Instrumentation resource automatically sets `OTEL_EXPORTER_OTLP_TRACES_PROTOCOL` and `OTEL_EXPORTER_OTLP_METRICS_PROTOCOL` to `http/proto` for Python services.
 If you use an older version of the Operator you **MUST** set these env variables to `http/proto`, or python auto-instrumentation will not work.

 Now that your Instrumentation object is created, your cluster has the ability to auto-instrument python services and send data to an endpoint.
 However, auto-instrumentation with the OpenTelemetry Operator follows an opt-in model.
 In order to activate autoinstrumentation, you'll need to add an annotation to your deployment.